keptn-sandbox/keptn-jenkins-library/FEATURES.md

 ### User Story 3: Create a project with shipyard

-**Goal**: A user should be able to create a project defined by a shipyard file
+**Goal**: A user should be able to create a project (defined by a shipyard file) and a service.

+The current implementation allows to call keptnInit with a project, service and stage, as well as a shipyard file.
+If the project already exists, skip creation of the project and uploading the shipyard file.
+If the service already exists, skip creation of the service.

 **DoD**:
 * Shared library code contains function `initProject` (or similar) that can be called from within a Jenkinsfile to create a project, service, and upload shipyard file